Lower bounds on nonnegative rank via nonnegative nuclear norms: Introduction

-As presented, the lower bound of Equation \eqref{eq:lb} is difficult to compute since copositive programming is known to be NP-hard in general (see e.g., \cite{dur2010copositive}).
-Fortunately however, copositive programs can be nicely approximated using semidefinite programming.
+where $\|A\|_F := \sqrt{\sum_{i,j} A_{i,j}^2}$ is the Frobenius norm of $A$. \end{theorem} Note that $\nu_+(A)$ is defined as the solution of a conic program over the cone of copositive matrices.
+Copositive programming is known to be NP-hard in general (see e.g., \cite{dur2010copositive}), but fortunately one can obtain good approximations using semidefinite programming.
 For example one can obtain a lower bound to $\nu_+(A)$ by solving the following semidefinite program:

 where $\cS^{n+m}_+$ denotes the cone of symmetric positive semidefinite matrices of size $n+m$, and $\cN^{n+m}$ denotes the cone of symmetric nonnegative matrices of size $n+m$.
 Since in general the sum of a nonnegative matrix and a positive semidefinite matrix is copositive, we immediately see that $\nu_+(A) \geq \nu_+^{[0]}(A)$ for any $A$, and thus this yields a polynomial-time computable lower bound to $\rank_+(A)$: